Amin52J/React-Redux-Enterprise/README.md

 ### NOTE:

 * To run the server you need to install `http-server-spa` as a global module, or you can implement your own server and point it to the public directory.
-* All modules used are the latest versions and are implemented according to their respective latest version docs.
+* All modules used are the latest versions and are implemented according to their respective latest version docs. (as of Nov 2017)

 ### Scripts